 Our model is simple: we work with young women from low-income, traditionally marginalized communities who have the talent and desire to succeed but lack access to opportunity.
-Through an intentional, holistic program, we provide access to education, consistent and intensive support from peers and mentors, and a diverse knowledge base to ensure that each young woman can realize her full potential and ultimately create change in her community and her country.
+Through an intentional, holistic program, we provide access to education, intensive support from peers and mentors, and a diverse knowledge base to ensure that each young woman can realize her full potential and create systemic change.

 The result: Starfish Girl Pioneers are overcoming previously insurmountable obstacles to earn an education and empower themselves as leaders in Guatemala and on the global stage, thereby unlocking the power of the “Girl Effect.”

 At Starfish our goal is to innovate high-impact responses that equip each Girl Pioneer with the skills to blaze a new trail and become part of the first generation of female outliers.
 This is in stark contrast to traditional approaches to development.

 The result?
 Our Girl Pioneers are far surpassing several generations of otherwise incremental change.
 We believe our approach will propel and inspire countless others to do the same.